BrianYang2013/JHU_AI_Journey/README.md

 Artificial Intelligence, Master of Science @ JHU Whiting School of Engineering.
 Start from 2021 summer

+Want to know more about JHU EP?
+Here is a shared collective document on [JHU EP 101](https://docs.google.com/document/d/1HxCGx-5_n8WWgToqxkptXDeTSDQLgkvuunTKfPwlj_8/edit?usp=sharing)

 ## Why this repo
 * Collect information, Plan and reflection on my master journey.
 * Provide a reference, a checking point, a date point to the community.